-The Fund recognises financial assets and financial liabilities on the date it becomes party to the contractual agreement (trade date) and recognises changes in fair value of the financial assets or financial liabilities from this date.
+The Fund recognises financial assets and financial liabilities on the date it becomes a party to the contractual agreement (trade date) and recognises the changes in fair value of the financial assets or financial liabilities from that date.

-Investments are derecognised when the right to receive cash flows from the investments have expired or the Fund has transferred substantially all risks and rewards of ownership.
+Investments are derecognised when the right to receive cash flows from the investments has expired or the Fund has transferred substantially all risks and rewards of ownership.